Renting terms explained: a glossary for renters

 Energy Performance Certificate (EPC)

-All properties offered for let require Energy Performance Certificates (EPC).
+All properties offered for let require Energy Performance Certificates (EPC), and in most cases, a property can’t be let if it has an EPC rating below an E. Some exceptions apply in rare cases, and you can read more about properties exempt from EPCs here.
 An EPC provides a rating of a property’s energy efficiency, running costs and environmental impact rating (carbon emissions) based on the property’s condition on a given date.
-EPC’s are quite similar to the energy graphs you see when you buy a new appliance like a washing machine.
+Read more about energy performance requirements for rental homes here.

 Fixtures and fittings